 - Zidell Family Foundation

-Linda and Scott Andrews; Missy and Peter Bechen; Daniel Bergsvik and Donald Hastler; Lisa Domenico Brooke; Elizabeth and Kirk Day; Ann Flowerree; Alix and Tom Goodman; Dr. Maribeth Graybill; The Holzman Foundation, Inc.; Judy and Hank Hummelt; Anne and Peter Jarvis in honor of Anna and Max Podemski; Dr. Douglas and Selby Key; Cyndy and Edward Maletis; David and Dolorosa Margulis; Arnold and Augusta Newman Foundation; Travers and Vasek Polak; Dee Poth; Steve Reinisch in memory of Diana Golden, Miriam Greenstein, and Regina Atlas and in honor of Les and Eva Aigner and Evie Banko; Pat and Trudy Ritz; Ruth C. Roth; Andrée H. Stevens; Robert Trotman and William Hetzelson; Bob and Liz Warren; Mr. and Mrs. David Willmott; Mort Zalutsky; Friends of Memory Unearthed and The Last Journey of the Jews of Lodz; Anonymous (2)
+Missy and Peter Bechen, Daniel Bergsvik and Donald Hastler, Lisa Domenico Brooke, Elaine Coughlin and Jonathon Lietz, Anne and James F. Crumpacker, Elizabeth and Kirk Day, Ann Flowerree, Dr. Maribeth Graybill, Judy and Hank Hummelt, Ruth Greenstein, Audrey Dobson and Helena Fagen, in honor of our mother, Miriam Greenstein, Anne and Peter Jarvis in honor of Anna and Max Podemski, Dr. Douglas and Selby Key, Cyndy and Edward Maletis, David and Dolorosa Margulis, Travers and Vasek Polak, Dee Poth, Steve Reinisch in memory of Diana Golden, Miriam Greenstein, and Regina Atlas and in honor of Les and Eva Aigner and Evie Banko, Pat and Trudy Ritz, Madelle and Stanley Rosenfeld, Kate Sena, Andrée Stevens, Robert Trotman and William Hetzelson, Bob and Liz Warren, Mr. and Mrs. David Willmott

 *Miriam Greenstein survived three years in the Lodz ghetto, as well as the atrocities of Bergen-Belsen, and a slave labor camp in Germany.
 After liberation, 16-year-old Miriam came to Portland to live with relatives.
 A graduate of Grant High School, Miriam lived quietly as a housewife and mother until the 1988 hate crime murder of Ethiopian man Mulugeta Seraw inspired her to begin speaking about the consequences of hatred and intolerance.
 She dedicated the next 30 years of her life to Holocaust education and offered her support of this exhibition before passing away in April 2018.